 Feast of the Seven Fishes, Christmas Eve

-Typical seafood to indulge in during a Feast of the Seven Fishes dinner includes swordfish, tuna, salmon, octopus, calamari, clams, and the famous Italian salted cod, baccalà.
+Typical seafood to indulge in during a Feast of the Seven Fishes includes swordfish, tuna, salmon, octopus, calamari, clams, and the famous Italian salted cod, baccalà.
 The feast can also include other dishes that do not contain seafood, as long as there is no meat in any of them.

 Gnocchi is popular during Christmas in northern Italy, while buckwheat spaghetti is a classic in Veneto.
 Biscotti, pandoro, torrone, and panettone are typical sweet treats that follow the Feast of the Seven Fishes.